cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/lady_and_the_tramp_1955.md

 description = """Lady, a golden cocker spaniel, meets up with a mongrel dog who calls himself the Tramp.
 He is obviously from the wrong side of town, but happenings at Lady's home make her decide to travel with him for a while."""

 [taxonomies]
-xmas_genres = ['Romance', 'Family', 'Animation', 'Adventure', 'Comedy']
+xmas_genres = ['Comedy', 'Romance', 'Adventure', 'Family', 'Animation']

 [extra]
 film_url = """https://letterboxd.com/film/lady-and-the-tramp/"""